adamolnar/Portfolio_1_CodeDino/README.md

 The Code Kidz website is a page for parents and children looking for more information about coding clubs for kids.
 This website listing main benefits for kids development while having fun coding and all their workshops are free of charge.

-Users of this website can find out more about clubs Founder biography, the way the club delivers customised program for their pupils and also feedback from other parents.
+Users of this website can find out more about clubs Founder biography, the way the club delivers customized program for their pupils and also feedback from other parents.
 Calendar for upcoming summer month is available for the user, as well as contact information and sign up form.

 This website targets parents and children who want to learn more about coding.